Defining symmetry sector(s)

 Spatial-reflection symmetry

 Spatial-reflection symmetry is a symmetry where the system is invariant under spatial reflection.
-In a system with $N$ sites, the reflection operator $R$ acts on a state $\vert a \rangle$ as follows:
+In a system with $N$ sites, the reflection-resolved representative state with parity quantum number $p$ is constructed as

 You can define a spatial reflection symmetry group for a system with a certain number of sites using the sym function and the SpatialReflection type as follows: